whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 **<a id="9.3.1.1e"></a>NID configuration**

-An administrator may need to reconfigure NIDs for a server when performing maintenance on a server, altering the server's configuration, or troubleshooting problems network interfaces.
-For each interface, you can set the network driver and assign the Lustre network.
-To be able to edit NID configuration, the file system first needs to taken offline.
+An administrator may need to reconfigure NIDs for a server when performing maintenance on a server, altering the server's configuration, or troubleshooting problems with network interfaces.
+For each interface, you can set the network driver and assign the Lustre* network.
+To be able to edit NID configuration, the file system first needs to be taken offline.
 Perform these steps:

 1. At the menu bar, click **Configuration > File Systems**.
-1. For this listed file system, at the right under **Actions**, select **Stop**.
+1. For the listed file system, select **Stop** under *Actions*.
 1. Return to the Server Detail window for the server in question.
 Click **Configuration > Servers**.
 Click on the desired server.
 1. Under NID Configuration, click **Configure**.
 1. The IP address is not editable.
 At the Network Driver drop-down menu, the available driver types are dependent on the network interface.
 Select the appropriate driver.
 1. If you are ready to place the file system online again, click **Configuration > File Systems**.
-Then for this file system, under **Actions**, select **Start**.
+Then, for this file system, select **Start** under **Actions**.

 ### <a id="9.3.2"></a>Power Control window